aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-metadata/_index.md

 ---
 title: Using WorkbookMetadata with JavaScript via C++
 linktitle: Workbook Metadata
 type: docs
 weight: 320
 url: /javascript-cpp/using-workbookmetadata/
 description: Learn how to edit workbook metadata using Aspose.Cells for JavaScript via C++.
 ---

 {{% alert color="primary" %}}
-Aspose.Cells allows you to load a light-weight version of a workbook into memory to edit its metadata information.
+Aspose.Cells allows you to load a lightweight version of a workbook into memory to edit its metadata.
 Please use the [**WorkbookMetadata**](https://reference.aspose.com/cells/javascript-cpp/workbookmetadata) class to load the workbook.
 {{% /alert %}}

 The following sample code uses the [**WorkbookMetadata**](https://reference.aspose.com/cells/javascript-cpp/workbookmetadata) class to edit custom document properties of a workbook.
 Once you open the workbook using the [**Workbook**](https://reference.aspose.com/cells/javascript-cpp/workbook) class, you will be able to read the document properties.
-Here is a sample code using the [**WorkbookMetadata**](https://reference.aspose.com/cells/javascript-cpp/workbookmetadata) class.
+Here is sample code using the [**WorkbookMetadata**](https://reference.aspose.com/cells/javascript-cpp/workbookmetadata) class.

 ```html
 <!DOCTYPE html>